-3.6.12 Children at Risk of Radicalisation
+3.8.10 Children at Risk of Radicalisation

 Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school or colleges safeguarding approach.

-The governing board will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent Duty.
+The governing body will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.